gmickel/CodeWhisper/benchmark/README.md

 This benchmark tool is designed to evaluate the performance of CodeWhisper on Exercism Python exercises.

+## Please note

+- Running the full benchmark will use a significant amount of tokens.
+- Too many concurrent workers is likely to cause rate limiting issues.

 ## Usage

 1. Build the Docker image: